nixworks/public/news/2015/10/29/README.md

 ##### United Nations
 ### [The United Nations' World Meteorological Organization (WMO) announces that, earlier this month, the Antarctic ozone hole widened to one of its largest sizes on record.
 A colder than usual stratosphere widened the hole to a peak of 28.2 million square km (10.9 million square miles). ](/news/2015/10/29/the-united-nations-world-meteorological-organization-wmo-announces-that-earlier-this-month-the-antarctic-ozone-hole-widened-to-one-of-i.md)
-_Context: ozone hole, United Nations, World Meteorological Organization, Antarctic, stratosphere_
+_Context: ozone hole, stratosphere, World Meteorological Organization, United Nations, Antarctic_

 ## [Previous Day...](/news/2015/10/28/index.md)